optimagic-dev/optimagic/docs/source/explanations/optimization/optimization_algorithms.rst

 .. _algorithms:

 ====================================
-Optimization Algorithms in Estimagic
+Optimization algorithms in estimagic
 ====================================

-The *algorithm* Argument
+The *algorithm* argument
 ========================

 The ``algorithm`` argument can either be string with the name of a algorithm that is